Running Kafka Without ZooKeeper in KRaft Mode

-It's official: Kafka Raft (KRaft) is replacing ZooKeeper soon in Apache Kafka.
+ZooKeeper will be completely gone in the next major Apache Kafka release (Kafka 4), and replaced by Kafka Raft, or KRaft mode.
 Many developers are excited about this change, but it will impact teams currently running Kafka with ZooKeeper who need to determine an upgrade path once ZooKeeper is no longer supported.

-In this blog, our expert explains what Kafka Raft (KRaft) is, how Raft implementations differ from ZooKeeper-based deployments, and what to consider when planning the transition to a KRaft environment and running Kafka without ZooKeeper.
+In this blog, our expert explains what KRaft mode is and how Raft implementations differ from ZooKeeper-based deployments, what to consider when planning your KRaft migration, and how your environment will look different when you're running Kafka without ZooKeeper.

 Kafka Raft (which loosely stands for Reliable, Replicated, Redundant, And Fault Tolerant) or KRaft, is Kafka’s implementation of the Raft consensus algorithm.